ManonLef/To-Do-App/resources-and-notes/notes.md

 ## 20230407
 - had some struggles with styling the datepicker.
 I did implement the datepicker change listener.
 - eventually used this guide [here](https://dev.to/codeclown/styling-a-native-date-input-into-a-custom-no-library-datepicker-2in) to style my datepicker as I intended.

+## 20230409
+- I'm nearing the end of the styling for this project.
+- [ ] BUG safari submit button does not work.
+- ^ could be triggering focusout perhaps instead of submit.
+Look into logging the event to find out

+- open project or task form: reset and close other form

+- ISSUE firefox loses focus on task form when date is clicked (opening calendar)
+- ISSUE safari is losing focus on task form when checkbox is clicked